linyu02/AI_and_Machine-Learning/README.md

 📘 Machine Learning Projects

-This repository collects machine learning and deep learning projects from my coursework at the University of Chicago.
-Several projects implement algorithms from scratch (minimal libraries) to deepen mathematical and implementation intuition, while others (from computational biology) apply modern libraries to genetics/gene-expression problems.
+A collection of machine learning and deep learning projects from my University of Chicago coursework.
+Projects range from implementing algorithms from scratch to strengthen mathematical and coding intuition, to applying modern methods in computational biology.

 🔹 Contents

-- Theoretical Notes — concise summaries of core ML concepts and derivations.
+- Machine Learning Mindmaps — concise summaries of core ML concepts and derivations.

-- Clustering

- k-Means and Mixture of Gaussians (EM) implemented from scratch on toy datasets.
+- Clustering — k-Means and Gaussian Mixture Models (EM) implemented from scratch on toy datasets.

-- Classification Algorithms
-  classic linear methods (e.g., Perceptron).
+- Classification Algorithms — classic linear methods such as the Perceptron.

-- Neural Networks
- LSTM (PyTorch) for next-word prediction on story text:
+- Neural Networks — feedforward network and an LSTM (PyTorch) for next-word prediction on story text.

-- Gaussian Processes
-  nonparametric Bayesian models (classification/regression).
+- Gaussian Processes — nonparametric Bayesian models for classification and regression.

-- Deep Learning & Unsupervised in Biology applications to gene expression (feature extraction, clustering, and predictive modeling).
+- Deep Learning & Unsupervised Learning in Biology — applications to gene-expression data, including feature extraction, clustering, and predictive modeling.